 Common Name: Dwarf Sperm Whale

-General Description: This species is very similar to the Pygmy Sperm Whale K. breviceps, but smaller.
-The snout is shorter than the Pygmy Sperm Whale's.
-The shape of the head changes with age.
+General Description: Very similar to the Pygmy sperm wbut smaller.
+The snout is shorter and smaller though the shape of the head changes with age.
 In young individuals the snout slopes downward to the front; in an older animal it is straight, giving it a squarish profile.
 The dorsal fin is taller than in the Pygmy Sperm Whale, more than five percent of the total body length, and positioned farther forward on the back.
 This has a broad base, and a concave trailing edge.

 The colouration is similar to the Pygmy Sperm Whale— medium grey above, and paler below with a pink tinge.
 There is a pale bracket mark or “false gill” on the head, but it is much less curved than in the Pygmy Sperm Whale.

 Like the Pygmy Sperm Whale, Dwarf Sperm Whales may appear wrinkled.

 Size: Adults, Dwarf Sperm Whales attain lengths of 2.7 m, and weights of about 210 kg.
 Calves at birth,1 m long.